 Preparing the offline version of SegElegans before the first use

-As an alternative to running SegElegans online on Colab, use an offline version of SegElegans, available for users who cannot or prefer not to use Google's cloud computing services.
+As an alternative to running SegElegans online on Colab, an offline version of SegElegans is available for users who cannot or prefer not to use Google's cloud computing services.
 This requires a PC (Windows or Linux) with a CUDA-compatible GPU (https://developer.nvidia.com/cuda-gpus) that has at least 6 GB of VRAM (although 16 is recommended if available and affordable).

 NOTE: The following instructions in sections 3–5 are focused on Windows, but the software can also run on Linux-based systems with some small changes in the commands used.